Source

 */

-static async build(options) {
+static build(options) {

 const tx = new AssembledTransaction(options);